PHPMine/PHPMine/README.md

 # Setup, help & support, FAQs
-Head over to the [documentation site](http://pmmp.readthedocs.org/).
+Head over to the [documentation site]NOT Yet
-If you don't find what you're looking for there, [talk to a human](#discussion).
-Please do not use our issue tracker for support requests.
+If you don't find what you're looking for there, [talk to a human]NOT Yet Please do not use our issue tracker for support requests.